McGill Climate Conference

 Panel 2 – Phasing Out Oil and Gas 13:40-15:00

 Is there a role for the oil and gas sector in a low-carbon economy?
 How are oil and gas companies envisaging the transition towards a low-carbon future?
+How are shifts in the political landscape in Canada affecting the prospects of climate policy?
+What are the economic implications a green economy transition?
 Can sustainable finance contribute to diminishing Canada’s reliance upon fossil fuels?

 13:40-15:00 Two speakers (30 minutes each + 20 minutes Q and A)